abarbanell-cortexia/image-tagging-docs/tagging-tool.md

 - url
 - login
-- initial password (you need to change this on first connection)
+- password

+To log in visit https://vott.cortexia.io/ and enter your email and password.
+Then wait till the images appears.
+It could take some time depending on your connection.

 ## Your Work Queue